StuKozola/Udacity-CloudDevOps-Capstone/Project_Summary.md

 ## Project Scope

 Continuous Delivery of a web service for managing machine learning models using [mlflow](https://mlflow.org).
-Illustrated below is the pipeline chosen for building MLFlow into a docker container and deploying it to AWS EKS.
+Illustrated below is the pipeline chosen for building mlflow into a docker container and deploying it to AWS EKS.

 ![Continuous Delivery Pipeline](images/pipeline.png)